 Step 2: Shape the Mixture into Patties

 Divide the seasoned beef mixture into quarters then each quarter in half.
-Use your hands to shape 8 burger patties then place them on a sheet pan that’s been lined with foil and a piece of parchment paper.
-The parchment paper helps prevent splatters, in my experience.
+Use your hands to shape 8 burger patties then place them on a sheet pan that’s been lined with foil and a piece of parchment paper which helps prevent splatters.

 Step 3: Bake the Burgers then Top with Cheese

-Bake the hamburgers for 20-25 minutes, or until they register 160 degrees with a meat thermometer, then place American cheese slices (or whatever you like best – cheddar cheese is great too!) on top of each patty and slide the pan back into the oven until melted – just a minute or so.
+Bake the hamburgers for 20-25 minutes, or until they register 160 degrees as read by a digital meat thermometer.
+Place American cheese slices (or whatever you like best — cheddar cheese is great too!) on top of each patty and slide the pan back into the oven until melted —just a minute or so.

 Step 4: Toast Hamburger Buns then Add Toppings